phytec/partup/doc/usage.rst

 -c, --config=CONFIG     Layout configuration file in YAML format -d, --debug             Print debug messages
--p, --prefix=PREFIX     Path to prefix all file URIs with in the layout configuration -v, --version           Print the program version and exit
+-p, --prefix=PREFIX     Path to prefix all file URIs with in the layout configuration -s, --skip-checksums    Skip checksum verification for all input files -v, --version           Print the program version and exit